Travel & Convention Tax

 In addition to the state's 6% sales tax, Idaho charges a travel and convention tax to occupants of hotel and motel rooms, as well as private campgrounds and vacation home rentals.
 Anyone required to have a travel and convention tax permit must have an Idaho seller's permit and collect both taxes.
 Neither tax applies to lodgers who stay more than 30 days continuously in the same room or space.

-Your Travel & Convention report is the Form 1150.
-If you file monthly, your return is due the 20th of the month following the tax period (e.g. October's return is due November 20).
+Your travel and convention return is the Form 1152.
+If you file monthly, your return is due the 20th of the month following the tax period (e.g. January's return is due February 20).

-Personalized copies of Form 1150 are mailed to account owners and aren't available on our website.
+Personalized copies of Form 1152 are mailed to account owners and aren't available on our website.
 If you've misplaced your paper returns, you can request reprints by calling the Tax Commission.
+You can also file online through our Taxpayer Access Point (TAP).

 The current travel and convention tax rate is 2%.

-You can complete and submit the IBR-1 form online.
-You should receive your account number in about 10 days.
+You should receive your permit number in about 10 days.

 - Travel and Convention Laws Title 67, State Government and State Affairs, Chapter 47, Department of Commerce